i5hi/helpers/vault.md

 ### Secret Sprawl

-A secret is any bit of data considered sensitive, that will significantly cost a compnay, if made public.
+A secret is any bit of data, that if made public, will cost you significantly.

 All applications use secrets, like database passwords or api keys.